Encinal High School: FM radio station

 Encinal High students operate the low-power FM radio station KJTZ-LP.

-Miscellaneous
+Mascot

 The school mascot is a Marine Corps A-4 Skyhawk attack jet, a tribute to the military heritage of the town and to the now-closed Naval Air Station on the west end of the island.
 In 2004 there was a dispute as to whether the mascot symbolized war, and some people wanted to have it removed.
 The jet was not removed, after a show of support from the students and the community.